Aayussh004/youtube-project-with-complete-backend/Readme.md

 ## How to setup project

-- Install node package manager by running "pip i npm"
+- Install node package manager by running "npm init"
 - Create scr and public folder
 - now install nodemon (Nodemon - Ye aapke server ko automatically stop and start (restart) krta hai jaise hi kuch changes hote hai)
 - now change package.json file for running "dev" command as "nodemon src/index.js"
+- create new folders in /src as controllers, db, models, routes, utils

+- now install prettier from "npm i -D prettier" as dev dependency
+- create a file .prettierrc in root directory and configure it
+- now make a file .prettierignore and configure it